keskival/universal-embodiment/README.md

 It also allows empathy, better prediction of what others plan and how they will act, and true collaboration in a living world.
 The living world is an ocean of agency, not a single-player game for which classic RL was designed for.

+## Applications

+This framework has applications in all complex and unstructured environments, at least in following domains:
+- Space, ocean, underground exploration
+- Disasters and rescue
+- Military and defence

 ## General Principles

 All highly developed animals learn from the experience of others, whether others are of the same species, individuals of totally